Welcome to the website of...

 Welcome

-I would like to take a moment and thank you for visiting our website here at Mind of Hope Commmunity Living Program, Inc. Mind of Hope was organized in 2000 as a 501(c)(3) not-for-profit organization to service the mental health needs of the community.
-Services are provided mostly in the underserved counties of southeast North Carolina.
+I would like to take a moment and thank you for visiting our website here at Mind of Hope Psychology Services, Inc. Mind of Hope was organized in 2000 provide services to address the mental health needs of the community.
+Services are provided mostly in the under served counties of southeast North Carolina.
 Our primary populations is serving the needs of severely and persistently mentally ill (SPMI) adults, as well as, geriatric populations residing in group homes, assisted living, and nursing homes in remote areas that may not otherwise have access to mental health care.
-Mind of Hope, Inc. has provided a variety of mental health services including individual & group therapy, psychological testing and assessment and consultation with other program providers, as well as, clinical supervision of various other mental health staff and providers.
+Mind of Hope, Inc. currently specializing in providing psychological evaluations and comprehensive clinical assessments for children/adolescence, adult and geriatric populations.
+Evaluations include assessment of intelligence, personality/psychopathology, autism spectrum disorder and competency/capacity.

 Our Staff